 Universal Housing Development Corporation is now seeking applicants for our Mutual Self-Help Housing Program.
 Families are approved for loans funded by USDA Rural Development to construct new, energy-efficient homes in rural areas.
 Participants are required to put in “sweat-equity” during the construction process and will be guided by a Construction Supervisor.
-If you are interested, please call 479-968-5001 and ask for Bill Tucker, Kim Foster or April Smith.
+If you are interested, please call 479-968-5001 and ask for Bill Tucker, Kim Parker, or Elizabeth Wilson.

 Counties served: Pope, Logan, Conway, Yell, Johnson

 What is Self-Help Housing?